-Sintavia designs and additively manufactures advanced mechanical systems for the Aerospace, Defense, & Space industry, including heat transfer systems, propulsion systems, power generation components, and scalable cooling cores.
+Sintavia designs and additively manufactures thermodynamic systems and components for the Aerospace, Defense, & Space industry, including heat transfer systems, propulsion systems, power generation components, and scalable cooling cores.

 The company’s design engineers are experts in thermal modeling, finite element analysis, computational fluid dynamics, CAD, and conformity testing.
-Systems designed and additively manufactured by Sintavia are lighter weight and better performing than traditional parts.
+Thermomechanical systems designed and additively manufactured by Sintavia are lighter weight and better performing than traditionally designed and manufactured versions.